-As I interact with lot of investors, I find that some investors, particularly the HNI segment, have this habit of referring their Chartered Accountants (CA) for every financial decision including investments.
-I am not saying that this is completely a wrong practice, but one must also check that, is your Chartered Accountant so efficient that he can advice you on your investments or financial planning matters?
-By efficiency I am in no way referring to his qualification, but yes I am referring to his area of expertise.
+As I interact with a lot of investors, I find that some investors, particularly the HNI segment, have this habit of referring their Chartered Accountants (CA) for every financial decision including investments.
+I am not saying that this is completely a wrong practice, but one must also check that, is your Chartered Accountant so efficient that he can advise you on your investments or financial planning matters?
+By efficiency, I am in no way referring to his qualification, but yes I am referring to his area of expertise.

-Chartered Accountant (CA) is not a Financial Advisor
+Chartered Accountant is not a Financial Planner

 Consider these following points before you refer to your Chartered Accountant (CA) for any of your investments decision or Financial Planning:

 - CA has no role in Financial Planning.
 He is not equipped to assist you in your goal planning or risk assessment.
 Also since he is not an asset expert he cannot help you in assessing your future finances and portfolio.
-CAs engaged into advising on investment just does it for the sake of not losing their clients or for some monetary gains.
+CA engaged into advising on investment just does it for the sake of not losing their clients or for some monetary gains.
 Beware as his advice will never be comprehensive.

 Roles of different Financial Professionals

 If we look at the roles or the expertise Chartered Accountants are not Financial Planners or even Financial Advisors.

 - Chartered Accountants (CA) work in fields of business and finance, including audit, taxation, financial, and general management.